Prize Lectures

 At the start of the meeting, an unconscious bias refresher is made to remind panellists of the importance of sound decision-making.

-The panel reaches a consensus and makes recommendations to Council, which are discussed and accepted at its September meeting.
+The panel reaches a consensus and makes recommendations to the Advisory Council.

 Notification